fbpx

 DIET | Omnivores – small prey, fruits, vegetation, bugs, and fish

-• They are very fast animals.
-They can run, climb and swim with agility and speed.
+• They are swift animals.
+They can run, climb, and swim with agility and speed.

 • They are mainly nocturnal animals.

-• They are very playful animals, but they do not get along well with other animals.
+• They are very playful animals but do not get along well with others.

 • Tayras live in hollow trees, burrows, and small nests.